A categorical characterization of strong Steiner $\omega$-categories: A categorical take on strong Steiner -categories

-\cref{ex:different_loop-freeness2} shows that for an $\omega$-category freely generated by a polygraphic basis the ``$\omega$-categorical'' and the ``algebraic'' notions of strong loop-freeness are not equivalent.
+\cref{ex:different_loop-freeness2} shows that for an $\omega$-category freely generated by a polygraphic generating set the ``$\omega$-categorical'' and the ``algebraic'' notions of strong loop-freeness are not equivalent.
 As~\cref{prop:atomicity+loop-free} shows, the lack of the atomicity condition was in fact the only obstruction.

-\begin{prop} Let $\cC$ be an $\omega$-category freely generated by a polygraphic basis~$E$.
-If $E$ is an atomic and strongly loop-free basis for $\cC$, then $\cC$ is freely generated by a strongly loop-free polygraphic basis $E$. \end{prop}
+\begin{prop} Let $\cC$ be an $\omega$-category freely generated by a polygraphic generating set~$E$.
+If $E$ is an atomic and strongly loop-free basis for $\cC$, then $\cC$ is freely generated by a strongly loop-free polygraphic generating set $E$. \end{prop}

 \begin{proof} We prove that the relation $\leq_{\mathbb N}^{\omega}$ is antisymmetric.
 Given a $a$ in $E \cap \cC_p$ and $b$ in $E \cap \cC_q$, if

 then by~\cref{lemmapreorder2} we have

 Since the basis $[E]$ of $\lambda\cC$ is strongly loop-free, we deduce